gtekle/mmo-games/README.md

 ## Description

-> MMO Games is an appw we built using vanilla JavaScript,Webpack and ES6 features, notably modules.
-The project consumes data from the mmo games API using JavaScript async and await.
+> MMO Games is a web app, built using vanilla JavaScript, Webpack and ES6 features, notably modules.
+The project consumes data from the mmo games API using JavaScript async and await fetchAPI.
 It is [live here]() for a demo of the project.
 The user is able to see a list of games.
 The user is also able to post comments using the InvolvementAPI and view all other comments posted by other users.

 ## Built With